SmartPracticeschool/llSPS-INT-4092-Predicting-compressive-strength-of-concrete/README.md

-# Predicting compressive strength of concrete
+# Predicting the compressive strength of concrete